Custom Built Tanks for Your Situation

 Backflow Protection: as per (SA Water) if you are considering having your rainwater tank connected to your home for all your water needs and if you also have town supply to your home, you should have a Backflow protection fitting connected so that your rainwater cannot leak into the existing town supply -in accordance with Australian Standard AS3500.1.2.
 This should be fitted by an accredited installer (plumber).

 This is a brief explanation on how to calculate the amount of rainwater you can collect off your roof area and determining the size of the rainwater tank that is needed for your situation.
-You can contact Steve from h2orainwatertanks.com.au on 0428477610 to arrange a no obligation quote on a rainwater tank custom built for your family and will also ensure that your rainwater tank fittings are all compliant to the Australian Standard.
+You can contact Steve from h2orainwatertanks.com.au on 0428477610 to arrange a no obligation quote on a rainwater tank.
+He will custom build your next rainwater tank and will also ensure that your rainwater tank fittings are all compliant to the Australian Standard.